openmc-dev/openmc/docs/source/usersguide/data.rst

 Multigroup cross section libraries are generally tailored to the specific calculation to be performed.
-Therefore, at this point in time, OpenMC is not distributed with any pre-existing multi-group cross section libraries.
-However, if  obtained or generated their own library, the user should set the :envvar:`OPENMC_MG_CROSS_SECTIONS` environment variable to the absolute path of the file library expected to used most frequently.

-For an example of how to create a multi-group library, see the `example notebook
+Therefore, at this point in time, OpenMC is not distributed with any pre-existing multigroup cross section libraries.
+However, if a multigroup library file is downloaded or generated, the path to the file needs to be specified as described in :ref:`usersguide_data_runtime`.
+For an example of how to create a multigroup library, see the `example notebook
 <../examples/mg-mode-part-i.ipynb>`__.

 .. _NJOY: http://www.njoy21.io/